-Cash flows from investing activities: The decrease in cash used in investing activities for the first six months of fiscal 2013 as compared to the same period in fiscal 2012 was the result of the net effect of the following:
+Cash flows from investing activities: The decrease in cash used in investing activities for the first nine months of fiscal 2013 as compared to the same period in fiscal 2012 was the result of the net effect of the following:

-- A decrease in the net cash invested in marketable securities, net of maturities.
-Our investment approach has remained consistent year over year as we try to maintain a consistent level of marketable securities and, therefore, the change was the result of the timing of investment decisions and transfers of excess cash to be invested in marketable securities. - A decrease in purchases of property and equipment of \$1.9 million.
-During the first six months of fiscal 2013, we invested \$2.1 million in manufacturing equipment, \$0.5 million in product demonstration equipment, \$0.9 million in information systems infrastructure, including software, and \$0.8 million in other assets.
-Capital expenditures are expected to be less than \$14 million for the 2013 fiscal year as a whole.
+- An increase in the net cash invested in marketable securities, net of maturities.
+Our investment approach has remained consistent year over year as we try to maintain a consistent level of marketable securities and, therefore, the change was the result of the timing of investment decisions and investments of excess cash in marketable securities. - A decrease in purchases of property and equipment of \$5.8 million.
+During the first nine months of fiscal 2013, we invested \$2.6 million in manufacturing equipment, \$1.6 million in product demonstration equipment, \$1.7 million in information systems infrastructure, including software, and \$0.8 million in other assets.
+Capital expenditures are expected to be less than \$11 million for the 2013 fiscal year as a whole.

-Cash flows from financing activities: The increase in cash used by financing activities for the first six months of fiscal 2013 as compared to the same period in fiscal 2012 was the result of an increase in dividends paid to shareholders as explained elsewhere in this Report and net repayments of our short-term debt obligations.
+Cash flows from financing activities: The increase in cash used in financing activities for the first nine months of fiscal 2013 as compared to the same period in fiscal 2012 was the result of a \$4.9 million increase in dividends paid to shareholders as explained elsewhere in this Report and net repayments of our short-term debt obligations.

-Other Liquidity and Capital Resource Discussion: Included in receivables and costs in excess of billings as of October 27, 2012 was approximately \$3.4 million of retainage on long-term contracts, all of which is expected to be collected within one year.
+Other Liquidity and Capital Resource Discussion: Included in receivables and costs in excess of billings as of January 26, 2013 was approximately \$2.4 million of retainage on long-term contracts, all of which is expected to be collected within one year.

-Working capital was \$142.4 million at October 27, 2012 and \$119.8 million at April 28, 2012.
-The increase in working capital was primarily the result of higher sales and the corresponding increase in accounts receivable and cost and estimated earnings in excess of billings.
+Working capital was \$122.7 million at January 26, 2013 and \$119.8 million at April 28, 2012.
+The increase in working capital was primarily the result of higher sales and the net changes between accounts receivable, inventories and cost and estimated earnings in excess of billings.
 We have historically financed working capital needs through a combination of cash flow from operations and borrowings under bank credit agreements.

-We have used and expect to continue to use cash reserves and, to a lesser extent and primarily in China, bank borrowings to meet our short-term working capital requirements.
+We have used and expect to continue to use cash reserves and, to a lesser extent, bank borrowings to meet our short-term working capital requirements.
 On large product orders, the time between order acceptance and project completion may extend up to and exceed 24 months depending on the amount of custom work and a customer's delivery needs.
 We often receive down payments or progress payments on these product orders.
 To the extent that these payments are not sufficient to fund the costs and other expenses associated with these orders, we use working capital and bank borrowings to finance these cash requirements.

 We have a credit agreement with a U.S. bank that provides for a \$35.0 million line of credit and includes up to \$15.0 million for standby letters of credit.
-The line of credit, which was amended on November 9, 2012, is due on November 15, 2013.
+The line of credit is due on November 15, 2013.
 The interest rate ranges from LIBOR plus 125 basis points to LIBOR plus 175 basis points depending on the ratio of our interest-bearing debt to EBITDA.
 EBITDA is defined as net income before income taxes, interest expense, depreciation and amortization.
-The effective interest rate was 1.5 percent at October 27, 2012.
+The effective interest rate was 1.5 percent at January 26, 2013.
 We are assessed a loan fee equal to 0.125 percent per annum of any non-used portion of the loan.
-As of October 27, 2012, there were no advances under the line of credit.
+As of January 26, 2013, there were no advances under the line of credit.